San Diego Harbor Cruises is the best way to explore the San Diego Bay area, a natural harbor and a deepwater port.

 Departure piers for both the companies are just 300 meters (.2 miles) from each other.

-However, it is better to check your ticket confirmation email to determine the boarding point and the timing.
+However, checking your ticket confirmation email to determine the boarding point and timing is better.

 Boarding time